Dazurashi/hundred-days-of-code/README.md

 ## Day 17
 ### Quiz Game
 Well, it's a quiz game.
 User is asked true/false questions and they try to score as high as possible.

+## Day 18
+### Hist Painting
+Supposedly paintings like this program makes, were sold for half a million dollars.
+If you want to pay me the same, please contact me.